MarzenkaS/Comfy-House-New/README.md

 4. I had problems also with size for audio file and bacakground image on Home page.
 So both I compressed and thanks to that i achieved higher points when I used Lighthosue.

-5. Issues with Media Query for large and medium screen sizes.
+5. Issues with media query for large,medium and small screen sizes.
+My website wasn't responsive.
 I fixed it by changing value for width from px to %.
 I did also change for margin.

 ## Deployment